SteveSmith16384/MultiplayerPlatformer/readme.md

 ### GAME MODES
 * Normal - Players get points for being the first to get to the end of the level.
 * Race to the Death - The camera view follows the right-most player.
 Any players that are caught by the * edge of the screen are elimiated.
 The last player standing is the winner.
-* Testing - Maps that are still being developed or too rubbish to be used.
+* Testing - Maps that are still being developed.

 ### CREATING MAPS